Chapter · Reference

 markdown{{< button href="/install/" icon="download" style="primary" >}}Install{{< /button >}} {{< step title="Deploy" time="5 min" n="3" >}}body{{< /step >}}Links use

 href.urlis accepted as a legacy alias oncardand a few others for relearn compatibility but should not be used in new content.
-The theme’ssite-href.htmlpartial routes everyhrefthrough Hugo’s URL resolver, so internal paths like/docs/foo/automatically pick up the sitebaseURLprefix and externalhttp*URLs are passed through withtarget="_blank".Inner content is markdown.
-Body content between the open and close tags is rendered through Hugo’s markdown pipeline, so you can nest shortcodes, use links, lists, code blocks, etc. inside
+The theme’ssite-href.htmlpartial routes everyhrefthrough Hugo’s URL resolver, so internal paths like/docs/foo/automatically pick up the sitebaseURLprefix and externalhttp*URLs are passed through withtarget="_blank".Most block bodies are markdown.
+Container shortcodes such as

 Tip,Note,Show solution,Quick check, etc.) are pulled fromi18n/en.yaml.
 Translate the theme by addingi18n/<lang>.yamlto your own site — every default label and UI string is keyed there.